Frequently asked questions

 If you need to cancel or reschedule, please do so at least 24 hours before your scheduled appointment.

 A cancellation/rescheduling fee of $50 will be charged to the card on file if cancelled or rescheduled with less than 24 hour notice.

 I need an assessment for court/my doctor/school, etc. Can you do those?

-Although I am trained to do psychological assessment, a lot of the kinds of tests needed to do full and formal evaluations are not the kind of thing that can be done over telehealth.
+Although I am trained to do psychological assessment, at this time, I do not offer testing.
 I do periodic screeners with my clients, but these are not enough for a full test battery.
 If you need testing, let me know and I'll be happy to try to help you find someone who can do that for you.

 What payment forms do you take?

 Currently I take credit cards, debit cards, HSA/FSA cards, and bank transfers.
 For in person clients, I can take cash as well.

 Due to the remote nature of teletherapy, I cannot take cash or check.
 I also cannot take Venmo or Paypal, as they are not HIPAA compliant.

 Cards are processed through the onboard credit card processing offered through your Simple Practice account.

 Simple Practice offers secure messaging.
 I prefer phone to protect your confidentiality, but email is also an option.
 Email cannot take the place of a session and be aware that even with all the best encryption, it's still possible to breech privacy on email, so you assume all liability of inappropriate use of your info if we communicate via email.
 I do use HIPAA compliant email through GSuite, so be assured that I do everything I can on my end to prevent that.